Lethargy2718/Landing-Page/README.md

 # The-Odin-Project
-My projects from The Odin Project.
+My projects from the free open-source curriculum The Odin Project which covers essential web development technologies.
+I plan to update this repo as I progress.